-Felipe Gutierrez, MD, is the medical director of Infectious Disease at Banner Good Samaritan Medical Center.
+Felipe Gutierrez, MD, is the medical director of Infectious Disease at Banner – University Medical Center Phoenix.

 Question: I recently spent time in the hospital for an orthopedic procedure, and my grandchildren were unable to visit me due to flu restrictions.
 I don’t remember this occurring during previous hospitalizations; can you explain the change in hospital policy?